root-project/root/docbook/users-guide/WritingGUI.md

 from **`TQObject`**.
 Every signal method declaration is followed by a comment `"*SIGNAL*".` Only instances of a class that defines a signal or instances of its subclasses can emit the signal.
 The ROOT implementation of a popular example presenting signals and slots is the next.
-Let’s have a minimal class declaration:
+Let's have a minimal class declaration:

 ``` {.cpp}